marshall-dom/ExploringRust/programming_a_guessing_game.md

 to add them to a project.
 After using Go and it's dependency management system for a while (i.e. go modules and go-get), it felt weird having to do this by hand again.

+- **ADDENDUM** - I have since discovered that external creates can be installed through cargo via cargo install.
+I had a hard time believing that they would not include this in their system.
+Disregard the previous bullet!

 - I love being able to run "cargo fmt" at any time to automatically format my code to the latest spec conventions.
 I found this really useful; in fact, I will probably set a keymap for this in vim so I can do it even more quickly.